 Sleighbells ring, are you listenin’?
 Want to automate the things that glistenin’?
-A beautiful sight is smart Christmas lights that you don’t need to turn on all by hand.
-Parody songs aside, plugging in your Christmas lights, blowups, and other powered-decorations to turn them on is annoying.
-Here’s what you need to automate all your Christmas stuff this holiday season.
+A beautiful sight is smart Christmas lights that you don’t need to turn on by hand.
+Plugging in your powered decorations to turn them on sucks, so here’s how to automate all your Christmas stuff this holiday season.

 In this guide, I’m going to assume you don’t want to buy new Christmas decorations all over again.
 After all, Christmas decorations are expensive, and you may have years’ worth built up.
 So while you’ll see a few recommendations for new Christmas decorations to buy, the main goal is to take what you already have and make it smart—starting with all the things that plug into an outlet.